brainlife/amaretti/docs/_pages/detail.md

 4. +10 to the score if user owns the resource, rather than shared.
 If user has their own resource account, we should use that it as it often has better queue priority, or accessibility to better hardware, etc..
 5. +15 to the score if the resource is specified in `preferred resource id` as specified by the submitter.

-The resource with the highest score will be chosen to execute the task and a report of why the given resource was chosen is added to `_env.sh` created inside task's working directory.
+The resource with the highest score will be chosen to execute the task and a report why the given resource was chosen is added to `_env.sh` created inside task's working directory.
 Following is a sample of this content.

 ```
 #!/bin/bash